-The purpose of this unit is to enable Health Workers to explore personal values and diversity and attitudes towards differences.
+The purpose of this unit is to enable PLHIV to explore personal values and diversity as well as attitudes towards differences.

-Activities will enable Health Workers to become aware that while our values are shaped by family, society and culture, our individual set of values is separate.
-Activities will allow participants to recognise that values are are not about right and wrong in the sense of a broad, cultural construct but about what's right and wrong for us as individuals, since what we truly value is, by definition, right for us.
+Activities will enable PLHIV to become aware that while our values are shaped by family, society and culture, our individual set of values is separate.
+Activities will allow participants to recognise that values are not about right and wrong in the sense of a broad, cultural construct, but about what's right and wrong for us as individuals, since what we truly value is, by definition, right for us.
 Activities will help participants to realise that what we value may not be right for those close to us and may be a source of disagreement and dissatisfaction if others attempt to enforce their code of values on us.

-Activities will help Health Workers increase their understanding of what is diversity and why it matters to all of us.
-They will enable them to experience the diversity amongst themselves and appreciate that they must not disrespect someone for their differences, no matter how great or small the difference.
+Activities will help PLHIV increase their understanding of what diversity is and why it matters to all of us.
+This will enable them to experience the diversity amongst themselves and appreciate that they must not disrespect someone for their differences, no matter how great or small the difference.
 Activities will help participants to consider adopting positive attitudes to diverse social identities such as Men who have Sex with Men, Sex Workers, drug users and street people/children.